kuttor/dotfiles/docs/Manpage.md

 `HOMEBREW_FORBIDDEN_LICENSES`

-: A space-separated list of licenses.
+: A space-separated list of SPDX license identifiers.
 Homebrew will refuse to install a formula if it or any of its dependencies has a license on this list.

 `HOMEBREW_FORBIDDEN_OWNER`